TobiasBerg/lazyLoader-jQuery-plugin/README.md

 # LazyLoader jQuery plugin

-Lazyloader is designed to excecute custom javascript on a bunch of elements once they get into view of the user.
+Traditional lazyloaders are created to load one element at a time.

-This can be used for lazyloading pictures but in my case I'm using it for loading groups of products in a webshop.
+With this lazyloader I'm trying to solve the problem of having to load a group of elements as seen in for example web shops.

-The goal of this plugin is providing a one stop for all you lazy loading needs.
+This Lazyloader is designed to excecute custom javascript on one or more elements once they get into view of the user.

-This is my first jQuery plugin.
-Since I'm still learning there might be some pretty bad mistakes.
-Please help me fix them so we can make this better.
+See examples on usage.